jim-easterbrook/Photini/src/doc/other/installation.rst

 ------------------------------------------

 .. note:: These Linux packages are maintained by other people and may not install the latest version of Photini.
-   You may also need to install missing dependencies, as described below.
+   You may also need to install further dependencies, as described below.

 Ubuntu and derived systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^